 Rendering lists inside Components

-In the above code in React we had directly rendered the list to the DOM.
+In the above code in React, we had directly rendered the list to the DOM.
 But usually this not a good practice to render lists in React.
-We already have talked about the uses of Components and had seen that every thing in React is built as individual components.
+We already have talked about the uses of Components and had seen that everything in React is built as individual components.
 Consider the example of a Navigation Menu.
-It is obvious that in any webiste the items in a navigation menu are not hardcoded.
-This items are fetched from database and then displayed as lists in the browser.
-So from the component’s point of view we can say that we will pass a list to a component using props and then use this component to render the list to the DOM.
-We can update the above code in which we have directly rendered the list to now a component which will accept an array as props and returns an unordered list.
+It is obvious that in any website the items in a navigation menu are not hard coded.
+This item is fetched from the database and then displayed as lists in the browser.
+So from the component’s point of view, we can say that we will pass a list to a component using props and then use this component to render the list to the DOM.
+We can update the above code in which we have directly rendered the list to now a component that will accept an array as props and returns an unordered list.

-You can see in the above output that the unordered list is succefully rendered to the browser but a warning message is logged to the console.
+You can see in the above output that the unordered list is successfully rendered to the browser but a warning message is logged to the console.

 Warning: Each child in an array or iterator should have a unique "key" prop

-The above warning message says that each of the list items in our unordered list should have an unique key.
+The above warning message says that each of the list items in our unordered list should have a unique key.
 A “key” is a special string attribute you need to include when creating lists of elements in React.
-We will dicuss about keys in details in further articles.
-For now, lets just assign a string key to each of our list items in the above code.
+We will discuss about keys in detail in further articles.
+For now, let’s just assign a string key to each of our list items in the above code.

 Below is the updated code with keys: